zmc0806/cse15L-lab-report2/cse15L-lab-report2.md

 ![image](https://raw.githubusercontent.com/zmc0806/cse15L-lab-report2/main/code.jpeg)

-I invoked the method named "handleRequest" where I've encapsulated all the functionalities for querying URLs.
-This method requires the website's URL as a parameter, with pertinent details including the path of the website, the key for querying, and the messages to be queried.
+In the `Handler` class, I implemented a method called `handleRequest` that is responsible for handling URL queries.
+This method takes a single parameter: the URL of the website to be queried.
+The URL should include specific details, such as the website's path, the key for querying, and the messages that need to be retrieved.

-To display new messages on the site, I need to modify the URL data, appending "/add-message?s=" to its tail.
-Within the code, I have already established an ArrayList designed to accumulate all the messages.
-Consequently, each time a message is appended through the query request "/add-message?s=", it gets preserved in the ArrayList.
+For updating the website with new messages, the method modifies the URL by appending `"/add-message?s="` to the end of the URL string.
+The `Handler` class has an `ArrayList<String>` field named `messages` that stores all the messages.
+Each time a new message is submitted using the query `"/add-message?s="`, this message is added to the `ArrayList`.

-First I use /add-message?s=Hello,Hello become first message in Webpage.
+For example, when I submit a query using `"/add-message?s=Hello"`, the string "Hello" becomes the first message in the `messages` ArrayList, and as a result, it is displayed on the website.

+Regarding the class field `num`, it is indeed a relevant field in the `Handler` class.
+This integer field tracks the number of messages that have been added.
+With each `"/add-message"` request, the `num` field is incremented by one, reflecting the total count of messages stored in the `messages` ArrayList.
+After processing a message addition, `num` is updated to ensure that it always represents the current number of messages held in the list.

 ![image](https://raw.githubusercontent.com/zmc0806/cse15L-lab-report2/main/Hello.jpeg)